+FIGURE 2

-FIGURE 2 Average Daily Intake of Beverages (ml) Adjusted by Body Weight (±SE), Children Aged 12-72 Months
+Average Daily Intake of Beverages (ml) Adjusted by Body Weight (±SE),

+Children Aged 12-72 Months

 Bivariate Analyses.
 Fluoride intakes by age (adjusted for body weight) from each of the three sources (beverages, dentifrice and supplements) and combined are presented in Figure 1.
 Changes in fluoride intake from beverages at the end of the first year can be attributed mainly to decreases in formula consumption and increases in milk consumption.
 After the first year, weight-adjusted fluoride intake from beverages declined more gradually, with weight increasing slightly faster than fluoride intake from beverages.
 Mean fluoride ingestion from dentifrice was negligible during the first 12 months, but increased from 12 to 24 months as more children began brushing routinely with fluoridated dentifrice.
 Decreases in fluoride ingested from dentifrice after 40 months can be partially attributed to gains in body weight, but also could be partially explained by children becoming more adept at spitting out dentifrice when brushing.
-Figure 1 shows that there were two distinct periods with elevated mean fluoride intake, the first one during ages 1.5-9 months and the second occurring from ages 20-40 months.
-For a more thorough description of sources of fluoride intake for this sample of children, see Levy et al. (13,21).
+Figure 1 shows that there were two distinct periods with elevated mean fluoride in-

+FIGURE 3

-FIGURE 4 Average Daily Beverage Intake Adjusted by Body Weight (±SE), Children Aged 12-72 Months
+Average Daily Intake Adjusted by Body Weight (±SE), Children Aged 12-72

+Months